Wysepka/Zombheads/README.md

-Demo Project, Windows inspired by Boxhead 2 Players Flash game made in '00 Made entirelly in Unreal Engine 5, uses Slate built in UI framework for all HUD elements, and Crowd Manager Detour built-in engine pathfinding algorithm for AI for handling complex AI collisions, i.e. more than 300 simultaneously Agents, while maintaining reasonable FPS.
+Demo Project, Windows inspired by Boxhead 2 Players Flash game made in '00 Made entirelly in Unreal Engine 5, uses Slate built in UI framework for all HUD elements, and Crowd Manager Detour built-in engine pathfinding algorithm for AI for handling complex AI collisions, i.e. more than 300 simultaneously Agents, while maintaining reasonable FPS. **Also all Logic is implemented in C++, i was making use of Blueprints only if i had to i.e. Animations, assigning Actor Components to UFUNCTIONS**

 I was working on this project on my free time besides Full Time Job, it took 13 months, and meanwhile i learned many basics, and some more